matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-upgradable.md

 You can find more info about how UUPS works in [OpenZeppelin's documentation.](https://docs.openzeppelin.com/contracts/4.x/api/proxy#transparent-vs-uups)

-To deploy the UUPS contract you can use the same script as in the transparent upgradable proxy's case:
+To deploy the UUPS contract, use the same script as for the transparent upgradable proxy.

 ```typescript
 async function main() {